aiven/aiven-docs/docs/platform/howto/add-storage-space.md

 ## Limitations

+- Disk added for extra storage is slower than the original disk until service maintenance is applied.
+This may have performance implications depending on the load on your service.
+  Dynamically adding disk (either manually or in an automated fashion) may not be appropriate for certain I/O intensive workloads.

 - Maximum storage size depends on the plan and the service type.
 It can go as high as five times the base storage size of the plan.
 - Due to cloud provider restrictions, there is a limit on how many